equinor/appsec-threatmodeling-101-workshop/slides/content/tm-what-are-we-working-on.md

 - Take a short round of introduction in the groups 🤝
 - The exercises build on each other
 - We draw on A3 sheets (boards, flip-overs or similar)
-- We make notes on paper computer
+- We make notes on paper
+- Groups take a picture of drawings and notes and share in Slack channel [#appsec-threatmodeling-workshop](https://equinor.slack.com/archives/C046T5B84P4) before presenting
+  - We will delete most of these posts from the Slack channel after the workshop

 ---